 Don’t get stuck in low-power mode in the middle of a key livestream or tweet storm.
-TravelCard's slim little charger will give you a quick 35 to 45 percent boost, and, weighing in at just under two ounces, it’s barely bigger than a credit card, so it’ll take up next to no room in your kit.
+TravelCard's slim little charger will give you a quick 35 to 45 percent boost, and, at just under two ounces, it’s barely bigger than a credit card and will take up next to no room in your kit.
 Consider it an insurance policy, and keep one on hand at all times.

 TravelCard charger, $29; travelcardcharger.com.